Kevin McCann (footballer, born 1987)

-Kevin James McCann (born 11 September 1987) is a Scottish footballer who last played for East Kilbride.
+Kevin James McCann (born 11 September 1987) is a Scottish former footballer who last played for East Kilbride.
 He is primarily a defender who can also play in a defensive midfield role.
 He has represented Scotland at under-20 and under-21 levels.

 Club career

 Hibernian

 McCann started his senior career with Hibs.
 He made his first team debut in a Scottish Cup tie at Aberdeen on 10 January 2007.
 He remained in the first team squad after this and he appeared as a late substitute in Hibs' victory in the 2007 Scottish League Cup Final against Kilmarnock.

 After the sale of Hibs' first choice right full-back Steven Whittaker to Rangers during the summer of 2007, it was expected that McCann would regularly play in the Hibs first team.
 McCann suffered from tendinitis in his right knee, which also led to him being withdrawn from the Scotland squad for the 2007 FIFA U-20 World Cup.

 McCann's opportunities were further limited after the appointment of Mixu Paatelainen as manager.
 Paatelainen signed another right back, David van Zanten, for the 2008–09 season.
 McCann also suffered further problems with tendinitis in his right knee, which kept him out of action for the rest of the 2008–09 season.
 He resumed light training towards the end of the season.

 McCann returned to fitness soon after the appointment of John Hughes as manager to the club.
 He played in the opening day win against St Mirren, but was subsequently injured again and did not make another appearance in the 2009–10 season.

 After Hibs signed another right back during the 2010 close season (Michael Hart), McCann was loaned to Inverness Caledonian Thistle.
 McCann impressed in pre-season and started the first three league games.
 He scored his first goal for Inverness in his second league appearance, "an unstoppable shot into the top corner of the net from 30 yards" in a 4–0 win against Dundee United.
 McCann returned to Hibs in January 2011 at the end of his loan spell.
 Inverness manager Terry Butcher commented that he would have been signing McCann again, but he had suffered an injury that would prevent him from playing for up to eight weeks.
 McCann has not played for Hibs since returning from Inverness and he expected to be released at the end of the 2010–11 season.
 Hibs confirmed this in late April.